AlliedToasters/PyCDA/readme.md

 ### Prerequisites

-PyCDA currently supports Python 3.6; we recommend using a virtual environment or environment manager such as <a href='https://conda.io/docs/user-guide/install/index.html#regular-installation'>conda</a>, as PyCDA has not been tested on other versions of its dependencies.
+PyCDA currently supports Python 3.6; we recommend using a virtual environment or environment manager such as <a href='https://conda.io/docs/user-guide/install/index.html#regular-installation'>conda</a>, as PyCDA has not been tested on previous versions of its dependencies.

 ### Installing

+Clone this repository.
 In your python 3.6 environment, go to to the root directory of PyCDA.
 Run

 ```
 pip install -r requirements.txt